Help & Answers

 What does The Sighthound Guy offer?

-I offer two services, both for sighthounds only: relaxed home boarding, and an intensive seven-night-minimum Residential Recall programme.
+I offer two services, both for sighthounds only: relaxed home boarding, and an intensive Residential Recall programme.
 Greyhounds, whippets, lurchers, salukis, deerhounds and crosses only.
 No other breeds, no other distractions.

 Which areas do you serve?